jimmyhmiller/PlayGround/writings/programming/Side Effects, Complecting a la Carte.md

 const compose = (...fns) => fns.reduce(compose2);
 ```

 First we renamed our old compose function.
-We use an es2015 feature here, rest parameter syntax.
-It just says take the rest of the arguments and pack them into an array for us.
+Here the `...` just says take the rest of the arguments and pack them into an array for us.
 Now we can simply compose as follows:

 ```javascript
 compose(add2, add4, add3)(2);